library(ISLR2)

 plot(fit.cv$k, fit.cv$dev, type = "l")

-The model with the lowest CV error is the 14 leaf-node tree with a cost-complexity tuning parameter of 34.30.
+The model with the lowest CV error is the tree with 5 leaves.
+It has a cost-complexity tuning parameter of 106.9.
+Note the package calls the error “dev” for “deviance”, but this is equivalent to using the MSE.

 library(randomForest)